 Fellows may also apply for funding from additional sources so long as receipt of the funds does not interfere with the LAPA requirements.

 All applicants must have received a doctorate, juris doctor, or an equivalent professional degree at the time of submission of the fellowship application.
 The selection committee looks particularly closely at the proposal outlining work the applicant proposes to do while in residence at Princeton.
 Successful LAPA applicants should demonstrate substantial expertise in law-related matters.
 The committee is composed of Princeton faculty members representing LAPA’s three funding sources, the Woodrow Wilson School for Public and International Affairs, the University Center for Human Values, and the general University.
 They evaluate applicants on the basis of (1) the quality of their achievements in their field of specialization and their ability to benefit from the activities of the program; (2) the quality and significance of their proposed projects; (3) the future contributions they are likely to make to legal scholarship and practice; and (4) their ability to contribute to intellectual life in legal studies at Princeton.
-In any given year, the committee may consider how a particular set of fellows would complement each other, bring synergies to the program, and otherwise show signs of being more than the sum of their individual proposals.
+In selecting fellows, the committee may consider how each individual will contribute to the fellows’ cohort as well as to the program.

 FELLOWSHIP APPLICATIONS MUST BE SUBMITTED USING THE ON-LINE APPLICATION.

-Princeton University is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
+Princeton University is an Equal Opportunity/Affirmative Action employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.